UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 .. admonition:: Zoom

-    - The course is run over Zoom.
+    The course is run over Zoom.
 You should have gotten an email with the links

+    This is the Zoom policy:

+    - Use your real name when joining the meeting
+    - Mute your microphone when you are not speaking
+    - Use the Zoom 'Raise hand' functionality to indicate you have a question
+    - Use the collaboration document (see below) for questions regarding the course content
+    - Use the chat for questions that are unrelated to the course content (e.g. 'My mic does not work')
-    - There will be a zoom for the lectures
+    - The Zoom main room is used for most lectures

-    - When you join the Zoom meeting, use your REAL NAME.
+    - Some sessions use breakout rooms for exercises, some of which use a silent room

+    This is the recording policy:

-    - The lectures and demos will be recorded, but NOT the exercises.
+    - The lectures and demos will be recorded.
+    - The questions asked per microphone during these sessions will be recorded

-      - If you ask questions during the lectures, you may thus be recorded.
+    - For unrecorded questions during these sessions, use the collaboration document (see below)
-      - If you do not wish to be recorded, then please keep your microphone muted and your camera off during lectures and write your questions in the Q/A document (see below about Microsoft-365 collaboration document).

-    - Please MUTE your microphone when you are not speaking and use the “Raise hand” functionality under the “Participants” window during the lecture.
-Please do not clutter the Zoom chat.
-Behave politely!

-    - There will be **breakout rooms for the exercises**.

-      - You may enter there and you will get personal help
-      - There will be a "silent" room for those who just want to sit and work

-.. admonition:: Collaboration document (Microsoft-365)
+.. admonition:: Collaboration document

    - .. raw:: html

         <a target='_blank' href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EY1_M9pARplGrJq4N81bkQQB3S4wwb-HcNA2byoKTnMXHw">Q/A collaboration document</a>

-   - Use this page for the workshop with your questions.
+   - Use this page for the workshop with your questions
-   - It becomes part of the course and some Q/A:s may be **more relevant to you at a later occasion!!**
-   - Depending on how many helpers there are we'll see how fast there are answers.

-        - Some answers may come after the workshop day.
+   - It helps us identify content that is missing in the course material
+   - We answer those questions as soon as possible

 .. hint::